Program in Creative Writing

 Students may earn a certificate in creative writing by successfully completing the following requirements:

-(2) Students may earn a certificate in creative writing by writing a creative senior thesis in one genre (e.g., collections of poems, stories, one feature or several short form screenplays, a novel, or literary translations in poetry or fiction) under the direction of program faculty.
+(2) Students may earn a certificate in creative writing by writing a creative senior thesis in one genre (e.g., collections of poems, stories, one feature-length or several short-form screenplays, a novel, or literary translations in poetry or fiction) under the direction of program faculty.

 During the spring term of junior year, candidates for the certificate apply to the Program in Creative Writing for permission to write a creative thesis.
-The application consists of a short form and an extensive portfolio of work in the relevant genre.
+The application consists of a short form, an extensive portfolio of work in the relevant genre, and a thesis project proposal.
 Successful applicants are assigned specific deadlines and an adviser they meet with throughout senior year.

 Accepted students seek permission from their home departments to use the creative thesis to satisfy departmental thesis requirements.
-For students in the Department of English creative writing track and Comparative Literature Program D, approval is routine, and several other departments have welcomed creative theses, but some students undertake the creative thesis as a "second thesis."
+For students in the Department of English creative writing track and Comparative Literature Path E, approval is routine, and several other departments have welcomed creative theses, but some students undertake the creative thesis as a "second thesis."
 Unlike creative writing workshops, which are pass/D/fail, theses receive letter grades.

 Certificate of Proficiency

 Students who fulfill the requirements of the program receive a certificate of proficiency in creative writing upon graduation.